gjurgens/mcreqjs/README.md

 ##### `mcReqJs.isRegistered("projectId")`
 Returns `true` if the project is defined on mcReqJs or `false` if it is not.
 ##### `mcReqJs.register(options)`
-Is the same config object passed to `requirejs` with an additional mandatory param: `id` which defines the id identify an AMD JavaScript project. `id` is an alias to the `context` param.
+`options` Is the same config object passed to `requirejs` with an additional mandatory param: `id` which defines the id identify an AMD JavaScript project.

+`options.id` is an alias to the `options.context` param.
 If both are declared, the should have the same value, if not, an exception is thrown.
+This id identifies the javascript project being loaded, and grants the independent configuration from other AMD projects.

-`modules` param, could be a string or an array of string with the modules to be loaded on the same moment of registration.
-They will be passed as params to the `callback` function.
+`options.modules` param, could be a string or an array of string with the modules to be loaded on the same moment of registration.
+They will be passed as params to the
+`options.callback` function.
 This param is not mandatory, so, if you only need to register a project but not load any module at this time, you can ignore this param.

-`callback` param is the function that will be called after registering the new project and loading all the `modules`.
+`options.callback` param is the function that will be called after registering the new project and loading all the `options.modules`.
+This function receives the return of each module as a param.

+`options.baseUrl` is the same as de config param from RequireJs, and is mandatory.

-##### `mcReqJs.load`
+##### `mcReqJs.load(options)`
+`options.projectId` is the id of the project registered with the `mcReqJs.register` method.
+It's mandatory, and should be registred before calling this method.

+`options.modules` param, could be a string or an array of string with the modules to be loaded.
+They will be passed as params to the `options.callback` function.
+This param is mandatory.

+`options.callback` param is the function that will be called after all the `options.modules` are loaded.
+This function receives the return of each module as a param.

 ## Sample Application
 ### Files